Precision Pro NX10 Review: Still the Smart Value Rangefinder?

 - − No JOLT-level haptic feedback

-The rangefinder market has a dirty secret: the technology in a $179 rangefinder and a $499 rangefinder is about 90% the same.
-The Precision Pro NX10 is the latest proof.
+The rangefinder market has a dirty secret: the technology gap between a value laser and a premium one is usually smaller than the price gap.
+The Precision Pro NX10 is still one of the clearest examples.

-At $179, the NX10 undercuts the Bushnell Tour V6 Shift by $220 and still packs slope switching, magnetic mounting, and Precision Pro’s Adaptive Slope technology.
-The question isn’t whether it works — it’s whether the premium models are worth the gap.
+In Birdie Report’s current rangefinder coverage, the NX10 still undercuts the Bushnell Tour V6 Shift by enough to make the comparison matter while keeping slope switching, magnetic mounting, and Precision Pro’s Adaptive Slope pitch in play.
+The question is not whether it works.
+The question is whether the premium models earn the gap.

 Let’s start with the spec sheet, because this is where Precision Pro punches way above its weight: